 In 1958 McGraw Hill publishing ran an ad to promote their advertising for B2B marketers.
 It became known as the “man in the chair” ad.
 The advertisement featured a gruff looking B2B buyer demanding information.
 Its point was that B2B buyers often don’t have enough information to make a buying decision resulting in a lack of trust.

 Verifying your content on blockchain demonstrates the intention to be truthful and accurate.
 Archived content can be used to tell a company’s story, establish their credentials and explain their products.
-The more content that’s published on blockchain the more trust can be built.
+Content that’s date and time stamped on blockchain can lead to more trust.

 Take Your Blockchain Publishing to the Next Level